 Rheumatoid Factor: This is a screening test for rheumatoid arthritis.
 Any positive result should be discussed with a physician.

-Females: Helpful in evaluating polycystic ovaries, ovarian tumors, and adrenal tumors.
+Females: Measurements are helpful in evaluating polycystic ovaries, ovarian tumors, and adrenal tumors.

 Thyroid Stimulating Hormone (TSH): This test measures the function of a protein hormone that regulates the thyroid gland.
 A high level suggests the thyroid is underactive, and a low level suggests the thyroid is overactive.

 Vitamin B12: This test measures the amount of vitamin B12 present in the blood.
 It is a general index of overall health and nutrition.
 Decreased levels may indicate anemia.

 For more information, contact Express Lab, our on-site laboratory that has a more comprehensive list of tests.
 Express Lab has additional draw sites, including another Idaho Falls location at Teton Medical Specialty Center on Woodruff avenue, and locations in Pocatello and Rexburg.